firxworx/fx-nx-prisma-stack/README.md

 The React front-end leverages react-query + react-hook-form and is styled using TailwindCSS.

+**Work-in-Progress**

 > This repo was created as an exercise by the author to build familiarity with Prisma, react-hook-form, react-query, and other libraries that are popular in the TypeScript + NodeJS + React ecosystems.
 I haven't had the opportunity to substantially work with these libraries yet in professional projects vs. their popular alternatives such as TypeORM, formik, etc.

-The code can serve as a full-stack project starter that — at the time of writing — incorporates some of the best-known libraries in the TypeScript ecosystem.
+The code is far enough along that it can serve as a full-stack project starter that — at the time of writing — incorporates some of the best-known libraries in the TypeScript ecosystem.

+As of **2022-Q3** this is an active project that is being contributed to on a casual basis.
+The goal is to realize a viable reusable project boilerplate / 'SaaS starter' that includes several production-grade niceties and is ready to support a broad range of business and product ideas.

 ## Development